hirosystems/stacks-subnets/docs/getting-started.md

 This will launch docker containers for a bitcoin node, a Stacks node, the Stacks API service, a subnet node, the subnet API service, and an explorer service.
-While running, `clarinet integrate` will open a terminal UI that shows various data points about the state of the network.
+While running, `clarinet integrate` opens a terminal UI that shows various data points about the state of the network.

 All of the nodes and services are running and ready when we see: